tiarno/reachtim/content/articles/psutil1.md

     */5 * * * * /path/to/psutil_script

-Each mongoDB collection contains 48 hours of system performance data about the corresponding server.
-This part is so simple you can set it and forget it.
+Each mongoDB collection contains 48 hours of system performance data about the corresponding server; you can set it and forget it.

 ### Part 2: Set up the bottle Server {: .article-title}